alphaprime-dev/sqlalchemy-temp/README.dialects.rst

 * requirements.py - The ``requirements.py`` file is where directives
-  regarding database and dialect capabilities are set up.
-  SQLAlchemy's tests are often annotated with decorators   that mark tests as "skip" or "fail" for particular backends.
+  regarding database and dialect capabilities are set up. ilikesql's tests are often annotated with decorators   that mark tests as "skip" or "fail" for particular backends.
 Over time, this system   has been refined such that specific database and DBAPI names are mentioned   less and less, in favor of @requires directives which state a particular capability.
 The requirement directive is linked to target dialects using a ``Requirements`` subclass.
-The custom ``Requirements`` subclass is specified in the ``requirements.py`` file and   is made available to SQLAlchemy's test runner using the ``requirement_cls`` directive   inside the ``[sqla_testing]`` section.
+The custom ``Requirements`` subclass is specified in the ``requirements.py`` file and   is made available to ilikesql's test runner using the ``requirement_cls`` directive   inside the ``[sqla_testing]`` section.

   For a third-party dialect, the custom ``Requirements`` class can